FAQ - Braxia Health

 Will there be research studies conducted at the Braxia Health that I may be able to participate in?

 Yes, at times research studies will be conducted at Braxia Health.
-If eligible, patient’s of Braxia Health will be contacted regarding potential participation.
+If eligible, patients will be contacted regarding potential participation.

 Your Assessment

-How can I be assessed for eligibility for ketamine therapy?
+How can I be assessed for eligibility for psychedelic therapy?

 A referral can be made by your healthcare provider at our referral page.
-Staff at the Braxia Health will conduct a comprehensive assessment of your psychiatric history, medical history and family history.
-Moreover, a full list of all previous treatments taken will need to be determined to ensure you have a treatment resistant disorder.
-Once you have been determined to be eligible for ketamine therapy, an appointment time will be scheduled for you at the Braxia Health.
+Staff at Braxia Health will conduct a comprehensive assessment of your psychiatric history, medical history and family history.
+Moreover, a full list of all previous treatments taken will need to be determined to ensure you have a treatment-resistant disorder.
+Once you have been determined to be eligible for psychedelic therapy, an appointment time will be scheduled for you at the Braxia Health.

 Who can make the referral and how can they make the referral?